-Print and read the award document carefully.
+Review the award document carefully.

-- Have the award document signed and dated by the authorized recipient official designated in the application to indicate full acceptance of all terms and conditions.
+Have the award document signed and dated by the authorized recipient official designated in the application to indicate full acceptance of all terms and conditions.
 The name of this person is preprinted on the award document.
-An electronic signature will not be accepted. - The authorized recipient official should also initial the bottom right corner of each page of the special conditions to signify agreement.
+(Please follow the instructions provided in the award notification.)